jppooja26/450DSA/README.md

       i.
 Static array
       ii.
 Dynamic array
    b.
 Minimum and maximum element in an array
+   c.
+Kth maximum and minimum element of an array
+   d.
+Sort array consisting of 0,1,2 without using sorting algorithm
+   e.
+Move all negative elements to one side of an array
 </pre>
 The solutions provided in this repository aim to demonstrate effective and efficient approaches to solving the problems from the 450 DSA worksheet.